erdg/pl-defmacro/README.md

 ### defmacro

-Using `cl-back-quote-form` we could write a hybrid PicoLisp / Common Lisp macro like so.
+Using `quasiquote` we could write a hybrid PicoLisp / Common Lisp macro like so.

 ```
 (de aif% Lst